cscribn/README-one-on-one-work/README.md

 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?
   * What's going well, not so well, and what could be improved?

+## Peer Agenda

+* Give an update on one of your reports.
+* What are you working on for learning/career-building?
+* Anything we can partner on?

+## Skip-Level Agenda

+* Give an update on your manager/lead.
+* Tell me about your most recent career-building activity.
+* Show me what you're working on.

 ## Individual Contributor Agenda

 * Any upcoming time off?
 Will you hand things off?
 Do you have a backup?